snmptt/snmptt/snmptt/docs/snmptt.md

 **Windows EventLog:**

 If you have enabled Windows Event Log support, then you must install an Event Message File to prevent "Event Message Not Found" messages from appearing in the Event Log.
-Microsoft Knowledge Base article KB166902 contains information on this error.
+Microsoft Knowledge Base article [KB166902](https://docs.microsoft.com/en-us/troubleshoot/windows/win32/troubleshoot-event-message-not-found) contains information on this error.
+Example message:

+    The description for Event ID 0 from source SNMPTT cannot be found.
+Either the component that raises this event is not installed on your local computer or the installation is corrupted.
+You can install or repair the component on the local computer.

+    If the event originated on another computer, the display information had to be saved with the event.

+    The following information was included with the event:

+    SNMPTT started

+    The message resource is present but the message was not found in the message table

+With the DLL:

+    SNMPTT started

-The Event Message File is aincluded with SNMPTT is a pre-compiled binary DLL.
+The Event Message File is included with SNMPTT is a pre-compiled binary DLL and works on both 64-bit and 32-bit Windows.
 To compile the DLL yourself, see 'Compiling' below.

 To install the DLL: